-24. The NFI is a biennial data matching exercise undertaken by the Audit Commission.
+25. The NFI is a biennial data matching exercise undertaken by the Cabinet Office (previously by the Audit Commission).
 This is a national exercise and every Council in England and Wales participates, along with many other public sector bodies.
-The Audit Commission has legal powers to undertake data-matching across the public sector to prevent fraud and corruption.
-The Council's participation in the most recent round identified £432k, for which recovery action will be taken where possible.
+The exercise has legal powers to undertake data-matching across the public sector to prevent fraud and corruption.
+The Council's participation in the most recent round has so far identified £10k, for which recovery action will be taken where possible.